Caelinh/reading-notes/201/class-4.md

 5.What is a key difference between fixed positioning and absolute positioning?
 Fixed positioning changes are based around surrounding objects.
 Absolute is based off the container it is in.

+# Learn Javascript

+1.Describe the difference between a function declaration and a function invocation.

+2.What is the difference between a parameter and an argument?